Optimal General Matchings: Algorithm for computing a maximum cardinality -matching

 This approach requires solving $O(n^2)$ instances of a maximum weight uniform $B$-matching problem.

-Now we can find maximum cardinality $B$-matching.
-We start by running Cornuejols' algorithm, which finds any $B$-matching or verifies that graph does not have a $B$-matching.
-Then we subsequently improve this matching until it is maximum.
-The size of maximum matching can be bounded by the number of edges in the graph, so the total complexity of the algorithm is strongly polynomial.
+In order to find a maximum cardinality $B$-matching we start by running Cornuejols' algorithm, which finds any $B$-matching or verifies that the graph does not have admit a $B$-matching.
+Then we subsequently augment this matching until it is maximum.
+The size of a maximum matching can be bounded by the number of edges in the graph, thus the total complexity is $\mathcal{O}(m n^6)$.

+This algorithm can be also used for finding a maximum weight $B$-matching, however, since the value maximum weight $B$-matchings can be bounded only by $mW$, where $W = \max w(e)$, the algorithm becomes pseudopolynomial.

 \fbox{

 }